-Application process: Your lead tenant should email enquiries@ inchdairnieproperties.co.uk with information about what you're looking for and they will send a list of properties in response and instructions on how to organise viewings.
-If you are interested after viewing contact the office asap to arrange an interview where you will have to bring the required documents.
+Application process: Your lead tenant should

+info@standproperties.co.uk with information about what you're looking for and they will send a list of properties in response and instructions on how to organise viewings.
+You can also arrange a viewing via their website.
+If you are interested after viewing, contact the office asap to arrange an interview where you will have to bring the required documents.